 The reason for this diversity, and quite possibly also for N3F’s longevity, is that the club’s main aim is contact.
 Anyone paying the current dues is welcome (and that is about the only thing rigidly insisted on).
 People are encouraged to seek out others sharing their interests in any matter, and to start a group (if they want to) about it, if there isn’t one already.
 Thus, we have a Writer’s workshop, an Artist’s Bureau, the WelCommittee (this is the original WelCommittee; beware of imitations!), Convention listings, Reviews, a Games Bureau, etc. Know what a Round Robin is?
 We have a few of those.
 Want to have someone critique your short story or novel?
 We can help you.

-The N3F has one “snail” mail publication, called The National Fantasy Fan (TNFF, also known as The Fan) which comes out four times a year (March, June, September and December).
+The N3F has two “snail” mail publications.
+The National Fantasy Fan (TNFF, also known as The Fan) comes out more or less monthly.
 It contains club business, information about club activities and areas of interest, free space for member ads, member art, poetry, flash fiction, information on round robins(small correspondence groups centered on a writer or subject), letters of comment, member-written articles and reviews, and other fannish material.
-Members also have the option to receive TNFF via e-mail.
-We call this The e-Fan, which is in PDF format.
-They are in essence the same publication.
+Members also have the option to receive TNFF via e-mail in PDF format.

 For the first 50 years of its existence, N3F was a “snail” mail organization, but we are now embracing the world of the Internet as well as keeping some our traditional activities going.
 We also offer online activities such as our yahoo group; firstname.lastname@example.org.
 Join us!